Oluwakemi-moyin/Retail_Data/README.md

    - United Kingdom and Netherlands are the best performing regions.
    - Customers 14646, 18102 and 17450 are the top 3 revenue generating customers.
    - Paper Craft(Little Birdie) is the best selling product for the month of December, Year 2011.
-   - Hen House w chick in nest is the poorest selling product for the two year periods.
+   - Hen House w chick in nest is the poorest revenue generating product for the two year periods.

 ### Conclusion
 ---
 These are my recommendations;